AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/yaml.md

 ```
 If the string begins with a `|`, its contents preserve newlines, thus allowing for multiline scripts of arbitrary complexity.

-#### Known issues

-Alchemist exploit JSR-233's variable binding system to let the scripts use variables defined elsewhere.
-Not all languages support this system properly.
-In particular, Kotlin does not (yet) support variable injection and requires a workaround.
-In order for a script to access a variable named `myVar`, the programmer should write instead `bindings["myVar"]`.
-The issue is being tracked as [KT-15125](https://youtrack.jetbrains.com/issue/KT-15125).
-Once it gets solved (if ever), and as soon as Alchemist incorporates the version of Kotlin including the fix,
-the workaround will no longer be necessary.

 ### Using variables

 ## Controlling the reproducibility